What is Field Service Management

 Step 1 – Customer Request

 A customer contacts your business for a service by phone, online booking form, or email.
-In an FSM system, this request is logged instantly as a new job, capturing the customer’s details, location, issue description, and preferred time.
+An FSM system instantly logs the request as a new job and captures the customer’s details, location, issue description, and preferred time.

 Step 2 – Job Scheduling